Last updated: February 28, 2023

 Some users may need internet artifacts like the Java browser plugin to run legacy apps that require it.
 The options to run Java apps are few and far between these days.
 Yet it is possible to use Microsoft’s new Edge web browser — the Chromium-based version of Edge — to run Java apps.
 Assuming you have Java installed on your computer, the only requirement is an intermediary in the form of an extension.

 What makes Java support possible in the new Chromium-based Microsoft Edge is Edge’s support of Chrome extensions.
 If you are still running the old version of Edge, it handles the need for running Java apps in a completely different way.
 Although Microsoft has its own extensions library, you won’t find what you are looking for there.
-Edge users with Java needs must visit the Chrome Web Store instead to install the one discussed here.
+Edge users with Java must visit the Chrome Web Store instead to install the one discussed here.

 Java in the new Microsoft Edge using IE Tab